• Skip to primary navigation

 • Use a biscuit cutter – Use a sharp biscuit cutter and press straight down when cutting the biscuits, do not twist as this action will seal the edges and prevent your biscuits from rising properly.

-• Be sure to use a fatty plant-based milk – It’s important for there to be fat included in the milk substitute you use.
-This is because biscuit recipes rely on the fat to be the best of the best.
-So, try to stick with something like my Cashew Milk or full fat coconut milk.
+• Be sure to use a fatty plant-based milk – This is because biscuit recipes rely on the fat to be the best of the best.
+So, try to stick with something like my homemade Cashew Milk or full fat coconut milk.

 Fluffy Vegan Biscuits for Thanksgiving